antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 ```haskell
 (updateTimes :: [Int]) = map fromIntegral $ GHC.Exts.toList (either throw id updateTimes')
 ```
-`UIntN` is an instance of `Integral` so we can convert it as we please using `fromIntegral`.
+`UIntN` is an instance of `Integral` so we can convert it using `fromIntegral`.

 Ok!
-So now we got our first Haskell value from our smart contract!
+So now we got our first Haskell primitive from our smart contract!
 Next we want to get the actual image data from each chunk:

 ```haskell
 let